 Colleges and other academic programs often require Westridge to reveal a student's disciplinary record as part of the application materials submitted by the school and may ask questions on recommendation forms about a student's personal respect and behavior.
 Students may be expected to report to colleges incidents leading to behavioral probation, suspension, or expulsion.
-The school will also report these incidents
+The school will also report these incidents.

-Anti-Bullying Policy & Anti-Racist Policy
+Anti-Bullying Policy

-Westridge School is committed to promoting a safe and welcoming environment.
-Our school values of integrity, respect, responsibility, and inclusion are our lodestar, and our commitment to the values of respect and inclusion, in particular, mean that our school should be a place that is free of bias and bigotry and racism, where all are welcome, appreciated, and feel safe.
-As a result, bullying and racist behavior by or of any student or adult will not be tolerated.
+Our school values of integrity, respect, responsibility, and inclusion are our lodestar, and our commitment to the values of respect and inclusion in conjunction with our commitment to anti-racism mean that our school should be a place where all are welcome, appreciated, and feel safe.
+Westridge School aims for students to be challenged to think deeply and critically in a learning environment that is safe and respectful and free of bias and bigotry.
+As a result, bullying behavior by or of any student or adult will not be tolerated.
+This includes bullying behavior based on race.

-This policy includes incidents related to hate, bias, racism and micro-aggressions, or any other severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act (such as email, instant message, text message, digital pictures or images, Website postings - including social media) directed toward one or more students or an adult that has or can be reasonably predicted to have the effect of one or more of the following:
+This policy includes any physical or verbal act or conduct, including communications made in writing or by means of an electronic act (such as email, instant message, text message, digital pictures or images, Website postings - including social media) directed toward one or more students or an adult that has or can be reasonably predicted to have the effect of one or more of the following:

-- 1. Placing a reasonable student or adult in fear of harm to his or her body or property; - 2.
-Causing a reasonable student or adult to experience a substantially detrimental effect on his or her physical or mental health; - 3.
-Causing a reasonable student or adult to experience substantial interference with his or her academic or work performance; - 4.
-Causing a reasonable student or adult to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by the school.
+- 1. Placing a reasonable student or adult in fear of harm to body or property; - 2.
+Causing a reasonable student or adult to experience a substantially detrimental effect on physical or mental health; - 3.
+Causing a reasonable student or adult to experience substantial interference with academic or work performance; - 4.
+Causing a reasonable student or adult to experience substantial interference with ability to participate in or benefit from the services, activities, or privileges provided by the school.